Internet tip: Writing website articles and product descriptions

 Update on image sizes

 If possible, get the images’ file size below 40 to 50 KB.
-This is because Google and other search engines are paying much more attention to page load speed.
+This is because Google and other search engines pay much more attention to page load speed.
 As a result, a significant bottleneck can be large images located lower on the page.

 Space is essential since you have to back up the website regularly.
 The more time it takes, the more processing power it takes.
-For website administrators, it’s much easier to manage, backup, and restore a website that’s 275 MB compared to one that’s 2.34 GB.
+It’s much easier for website administrators to manage, backup, and restore a website that’s 275 MB compared to 2.34 GB.
 (That’s a real-life example.)

 Time is essential since a website’s speed is integral to SEO.
 Faster websites rank higher in results.

 The filename is also essential.
 Make it worthwhile for authors and editors in the future.
 IMG_6589.jpg or 2.jpg are terrible filenames as they provide no information about the image.
-By giving some reference in the filename, you’ll be able to use the WordPress search feature in the administration panel to find similar photos.
+You can use the WordPress search feature in the administration panel to find similar photos by giving some reference in the filename.
 Examples of good filenames include truck-highway-01.jpg

 Use a featured image

 Many themes use the article’s featured image on the website’s home page, within a listing of website articles, or at the top of the article itself.
 Find out what size and aspect ratio your website uses for the featured image and crop and resize the image appropriately before uploading.

 What headline format should I use?